shield logo

 How to prevent package theft

-Experiencing package theft is frustrating, and the claims process can be even worse.
-If you want to minimize your risk of losing packages, consider these options to protect your packages while you're away from home.
+Having a package stolen is frustrating, and the claims process can be even worse.
+If you want to minimize your risk of package theft, consider these options.

 The best way to prevent mail theft is to receive your packages in person.
-You can do this by informing your postal service company that you require a signature for delivery, or by making sure that your mail is delivered to an address where somebody is always present.
-If you're regularly away from home, see if a neighbor is willing to accept delivery.
-Or, if it's okay with your employer and your package is small, designate your workplace as the shipping address.
+You can do this by requiring a signature for delivery or making sure your mail is delivered to an address where somebody is always home.
+If you're regularly away, see if a neighbor is willing to accept delivery for you.
+Or, if it's okay with your employer, designate your workplace as the shipping address.

 Use a lockbox service

-A second way to prevent stolen mail is to have packages delivered to a lockbox through a service such as Amazon Locker.
-Some grocery or convenience stores also offer this type of service, or you can have your package delivered to your local UPS or USPS center and pick it up there.
-If you want to skip the drive to the post office, buy a combination-protected lockbox for your porch that protects your packages until you get home.
+Another way to prevent stolen mail is to have packages delivered to a lockbox through a service such as Amazon Locker.
+Some grocery and convenience stores also offer this service.
+Alternatively, you can have your package delivered to your local UPS or USPS center and pick it up there.
+If you want to skip the drive to the post office, buy a combination-protected lockbox for your porch to protect your packages until you get home.

 Insure your packages